 If your case doesn’t meet the requirements of strict liability, you might be able to pursue a negligence case against the dog’s owner or handler if they knew the animal posed a danger to others.

-Some animals have previously shown to be vicious or dangerous.
-In these cases, owners and handlers must contain the dog and provide warning of the potential danger.
+Some animals have previously been shown to be vicious or dangerous.
+In these cases, owners and handlers must contain the dog and provide a warning of the potential danger.

 Why Do I Need a Lawyer for a Dog Bite?